Bilalm354/kart-racer/README.md

 I plan to deploy a backend to Digital Ocean.
 This will be responsible for Leaderboards, personal best times, custom tracks or vehicles etc.

+## Documentation

+Checkout the master branch and run `npm run docs` to generate docs using typedoc.

 ## Contact

 -   Discord: bilzone97#2770